Adding an additional cardholder can help you earn extra rewards while also boosting their credit, as long as you trust them to spend responsibly.

 Adding an authorized user to your Wells Fargo credit card could improve the credit of your spouse, children or friends.
 But don’t ignore the risks.
 If authorized users run up charges on your account, you’re the one responsible for paying them off.

 The key?
-Only add authorized users whom you trust.
+Add only authorized users whom you fully trust.
 And be sure to reach an agreement on how much these authorized users can charge and when they must pay you back for their charges.